-The Michigan Medicaid Promoting Interoperability (PI) Program attestation system opened Wednesday, May 1, 2019, to accept submissions for Eligible Professionals (EP) attesting for the first time.
+The Michigan Medicaid Promoting Interoperability (PI) Program attestation system opened Thursday, January 2, 2020, to accept submissions for all Eligible Professionals (EP) attesting to program year 2019.

 Who can submit now?

-1) Successfully earned an incentive payment for Adopt, Implement, Upgrade (AIU) in program year 2016 or prior, and:
+1) Have successfully earned an incentive payment for Adopt, Implement, Upgrade (AIU) in program year 2016 or prior, and:

 2) Have a minimum of 90 continuous days of qualifying PI and Clinical Quality Measures (CQM) reports.

-Providers can submit their data for the opportunity to earn $8,500 in incentive money for demonstrating meaningful use of a certified electronic health record (please see additional program-wide eligibility requirements below).
+Providers have through March 31, 2020 to submit their data for the opportunity to earn $8,500 in incentive money for demonstrating meaningful use of a certified electronic health record (please see additional program-wide eligibility requirements below).

 Are you eligible?
 Providers must qualify as an Eligible Professional (EP) for each payment year.
 The eligibility criteria include: